Fix: ‘git’ is not recognized as an internal or external command

 Uninstall your current Git version

-4. Visit this link (here) and download the latest version of Git for Windows.
-The download should start automatically.
-If it doesn’t, simply click on the version associated with your OS bit architecture.
+4. Visit this link to download the latest Git version for Windows.
+If it doesn’t start automatically, select your OS bit version.

 Downloading the Git installation executable